johnfewell/ce-evaluations/README.md

 ## Attendees

-Attendees simply log in, their courses, and if a course is complete, they can complete the evaluation and download a pdf of their certificate.
+Attendees log in, view their courses, and if a course is complete, they can complete the evaluation and download a pdf of their certificate.

 ## Admin User